barnabasJ/Peasantmultiplication/README.md

 # Peasantmultiplication

-This rep contains my C code for a Computer Science assignment in School.
+This rep contains a C code which multiplies two Integer numbers by a method called "Peasant multiplication".